Dynamical system approach to the spectral (in)stability of black holes under localised potential perturbations: Discussion and conclusions

 In this work we have investigated the deformation and stability of black hole resonance spectra under localised perturbations of the effective potential.
 By treating QNMs and RPs on equal footing as resonances defined through global boundary conditions and using a dynamical system perspective, we have clarified how small local perturbations can lead to large modification of the spectrum in the complex frequency/angular momentum plane.

 A central result of this study is the identification of resonance migration as a dynamical flow in the complex plane.
 Rather than appearing or disappearing abruptly, resonances move continuously along well-defined trajectories as the perturbation strength is varied.
 These trajectories are governed by a small number of attracting and repelling points whose locations are fixed by the analytic structure of the unperturbed system and by the position of the perturbation.
+A deeper understanding of these trajectories, both as isolated objects and as a collective system~\cite{motohashi2025resonant,macedo2025exceptional} may provide valuable insights in understanding the apparent tension between the observed unstable resonance spectra and the stability of associated observables (see also~\cite{lenzi2025korteweg} for an alternative approach).
+Indeed, it has been shown that many observable quantities constructed from the resonances, such as the scattering cross-section~\cite{Torres:2023nqg,syu2025regge} or the greybody factors can exhibit stability or instability under potential perturbations, depending on the frequency and angular momentum~\cite{oshita2023thermal,oshita2024greybody,okabayashi2024greybody,oshita2024stability,rosato2024ringdown}.

 In addition, our work identifies and separates different types of instability.
 Through a perturbative approach, we find relevant to introduce the notions of linear, nonlinear and anomalous instability.
 By linking the coefficient of the linear perturbation expansion to the physical QNM excitation factor, we have provided an alternative demonstration of the “Elephant and Flea” phenomenon and an explanation for its origin.
 Furthermore, this distinction provides characteristic scales for the perturbation linked to the spectral instability effect, which is known to be strongly dependent on the choice of norm~\cite{Gasperin:2021kfv}.